AdamWen230/junwen_blog/content/posts/websocket_broken_access_control.md

 As an undergraduate-level course, the schedule is both reasonable and tight, with multiple user stories and project tasks due every week.
 Most of my time is spent working from the perspective of a software developer.
 As you may know, when tasks pile up, the focus on security concerns can sometimes be overlooked.

-The story began when one of my classmates, Michael (to whom I owe credit for the idea), pointed out a potential  **broken access control vulnerability stemming from the insecure design of the chat room**.
-This vulnerability was subsequently verified.
+The story began when one of my classmates, **Michael (to whom I owe credit for the idea)**, pointed out a potential  **broken access control vulnerability stemming from the insecure design of the chat room**.
+This vulnerability was subsequently verified by Prof. Hakan, with the exploit code and fix provided.

 I was quite surprised when attempting to reproduce the vulnerability and test the exploit.
 I found myself questioning why, with a background in security, I had not discovered this during the coding process.
 It seems to be a common occurrence among developers to overlook or ignore logical vulnerabilities such as broken access control.
 This oversight has led to broken access control vulnerabilities moving from the fifth position in 2017 to the **top** spot on the OWASP Top 10[^1] list in 2021.
 According to OWASP, 94% of applications were tested for some form of broken access control, with an average incidence rate of 3.81%.